buzzqw/TUS/OBSS/README.md

 OBSS refers to the OSR (Old School Renaissance) philosophy but in any case in a modern key, it embraces its principles but does not exclude a more complete system of rules that can help the Arbiter.

-Download the OBSS-eng-v3.pdf manual https://github.com/buzzqw/TUS/blob/master/OBSS/OBSS-eng-v3.pdf
+Download the OBSS (english versione) manual https://github.com/buzzqw/TUS/blob/master/OBSS/OBSS-eng-v3.pdf

 The OBSS manual is complete, a nice tome of over 500 pages, with everything you need to play!
 You will find the chapters that interest the Players and the Arbiter, including all usable monsters (plus a few additions).